Shaik Abdul Rasheed Abdul Ghaffour

-Shaik Abdul Rasheed bin Abdul Ghaffour is a Malaysian banker who was appointed the Governor of the Central Bank of Malaysia (BNM) from 1 July 2023.
+Shaik Abdul Rasheed bin Abdul Ghaffour is a Malaysian banker who has been the Governor of the Central Bank of Malaysia (BNM) since 1 July 2023.
 He was previously the deputy governor of the central bank.

 Education

 He attended St. John’s Institution high school in Kuala Lumpur in his early years.
-Then he obtained a bachelor's degree in economics from Universiti Malaya (UM) and an MBA from Saïd Business School, University of Oxford.
+Then he obtained a bachelor's degree in economics from University of Malaya and an MBA from Saïd Business School, University of Oxford.

 Career

 Shaik Abdul Rasheed started working at BNM in 1988.
 Throughout his career, he has held various senior management positions and has been a member of the Monetary Policy Committee and the Financial Stability Committee since 2015.
 He also played an important role in the development and implementation of the Financial Sector Master Plan (2000–2010) and the Financial Sector Plan (2011-2020 and 2022–2026).
 In 2016, he was appointed Deputy Governor of BNM.

 Shaik Abdul Rasheed was appointed 10th Governor of the Central Bank of Malaysia effective from 1 July 2023 for 5 years.